BlackyDrum/chromadb-cpp/README.md

 - **path**: (Optional) The path of the endpoint for generating embeddings.
 Defaults to `/v1/embeddings`.

 ### Getting Additional Metadata from Embedding Requests
-If you generated embeddings using an embedding function that calls a provider (e.g., OpenAI or Jina), you can retrieve additional information about the request using the `embeddingFunction->GetRequestMetadata()` method.
+If you generated embeddings using an embedding function that calls a provider (e.g., OpenAI or Jina), you can retrieve additional information about the **most recent** request using the `embeddingFunction->GetRequestMetadata()` method.
 This function returns specific metadata for a provider.

 ```cpp
 #include "ChromaDB/ChromaDB.h"